Home » Script to search for a string in an entire SQL Server database

 What it does

-The script can search for a string in SQL Server database by doing the following steps:
+The script can search for a string in a SQL Server database by doing the following steps:

 1. Uses the System Information Schema views to look for tables containing string (NVARCHAR, VARCHAR, CHAR, NCHAR, TEXT, and NTEXT) columns.